oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 and may make specifications easier to understand.
 But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.

-The following optimizations can be removed from a specification:
+The following optimizations can be eliminated from a specification:

 ### 3.3.1 Type Definition within fields
 A type may be defined anonymously within a field of a structure definition, or it may be